demisto/content/Packs/TeamCymru/Integrations/TeamCymruScout/README.md

 ### ip

 ***
-Return all the detailed information available for the given ip.
+Return all the detailed information available for the given IP address.

 #### Base Command